Dr. Catalina Lopez-Correa

 With more than 20 years of international experience in both the academic and private sectors, Dr. Catalina Lopez-Correa’s deep understanding of genomics has inspired leaders in science and industry to collaborate toward solving some of the world’s greatest challenges.

 Prior to joining Genome BC, Catalina was the CSO and Vice-President Scientific Affairs at Genome Quebec, where she was instrumental in developing competitive teams for national and provincial research projects raising the profile of Canadian genomics on the global stage.

 As part of her commitment to international development, Catalina has championed several initiatives aimed at demonstrating the impact of genomics in developing countries, including a book on Genomics in Emerging Economies and several articles.
 Since 2002 she has served as evaluator for large multinational projects funded by the European Commission and has been recognized with several awards nationally and internationally.

 Catalina holds a Medical degree from the UPB in Colombia, a Master’s degree in Human Genetics from Paris V University in France, a PhD in Medical Sciences from the KULeuven in Belgium, and a mini MBA from McGill University in Canada.

 In 2017 she received the Canadian Senate 150th Anniversary Medal.
-In 2013 she was recognized by National Order of Merit Award in the Rank of Officer.
-Appointed by the Honorable President of the Republic of Colombia, Juan Manuel Santos Calderon.
+In 2013 she was recognized by National Order of Merit Award in the Rank of Officer, appointed by the Honorable President of the Republic of Colombia.
 This honorable distinction is conferred to Dr. Lopez-Correa for her outstanding professional and academic career and the scientific contributions in the field of Genomics in Canada.
 In 2012 she was recognized as one of the 100 Colombians living abroad that have been highly successful on their professional career.